voltrb/docs/en/docs/permissions.md

 ```
 ### Wrapping Up

 The permissions API attempts to provide a simple way to define who can do what to your app's data.
-You can put any logic inside of the permissions blocks
+You can put any logic inside of the permissions blocks.